New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 I relied on translators during my entire 4 years in Tehran.
 With these experiences, my professional relationship with translators started long before many of you who read this article were born.

 Years later at the University of Arizona, I majored in Political Science with an Oriental Studies minor.
 Persian language was in the Oriental Studies department.
 I wasn’t excited about Persian.
-I was excited to apply the credits both my language and minor requirements.
+I was excited to apply one course’s credits to my language AND minor requirements.
 To my surprise after graduation, I scored 5 (speaking) and 4 (reading) in the State Department proficiency tests.

 Yet, I wasn’t even lukewarm about a career tied to a language.
 I was really good with speech and language technologies!
 Those skills got me an exciting job with the CIA.
 My career ambitions pulled me in a new and exciting direction.